antarktikali/gta3-img-builder/README.md

 Only tested on GNU/Linux with [reVC](https://github.com/halpz/re3).

 # Building
 Cmake is used for building and running the tests.
-The test use gtest, which is automatically downloaded by cmake.
+The tests use gtest, which is automatically downloaded by cmake.

 ```